techyg/Voron0Stuff/README.md

 Files in this repository:

 voron01-0.5-printer.cfg - my printer configuration file.

-Please note, this is specific to my machine, which has an AC Bed, original V0 LDO motors, .1 LDO motor, but otherwise is a Voron 0.1.
+Please note, this printer.cfg is specific to my machine, which has an AC Bed, original V0 LDO motors, .1 LDO motor, but otherwise is a Voron 0.1.
 It also contains include files for DisplayEncoder.cfg, DisplayMenu.cfg (both used for the Voron0 Display Screen) and klipper_Expander.cfg (used for the Klipper Expander).

 Files for Ideamaker Slicer (which can be imported)